 Remote-controlled unmanned ground vehicles are used to enhance the safety and security of humans engaged in hazardous situations, such as disabling improvised explosive devices (IEDs).
 Currently, UGVs are being used in Japan to repair dangerous nuclear reactors damaged in the 2011 tsunami and still too radioactive to allow a human presence.

-UGVs are also used extensively in ground surveillance, gatekeeper/checkpoint operations, urban street presence, and to enhance police and military capabilities in urban settings.
-Remote-controlled UGVs can "draw first fire" from insurgents reducing military and police casualties.
-Robots of this type have been successfully deployed in rescue and recovery missions, such as in the efforts following 9/11.
+gatekeeper/checkpoint operations, urban street presence, and to enhance police and military capabilities in urban settings.
+Remote-controlled UGVs can "draw first fire" from insurgentsmissions, such as in the efforts following 9/11.